-- (i) The workload of Lecturer (Instructor) Employees includes assigned teaching responsibilities, professional and/or instructional development, assigned administrative tasks and, where the position in question is governed by a job description (appended to this Collective Agreement) such duties as are contained in the relevant job description. - (ii) The workload of Lecturer (Instructor) Employees shall not exceed an average of thirty-five (35) hours per week over eleven (11) months each year (with one (1) calendar month annual vacation).
-When an instructor is appointed to assume a workload less than the full workload (Article 12) or assumes such a lesser workload by agreement with the employer, (Article 13.6), his/her salary shall be pro-rated accordingly. - (iii) The employer reserves the right to develop measures to monitor the work of Lecturer (Instructor) Employees, and to require the cooperation of Lecturer (Instructor) Employees in such monitoring.
-Such measures will, however, be implemented only after consultation with the Association. - (iv) Lecturer (Instructor) Employees shall devote about three-quarters (3/4) of their time to teaching, directly related activities, and/or, where appropriate, duties specified in the employee's job description.
-Lecturer (Instructor) Employees shall have most of the remaining time available for professional and related development, with a small amount of time for duties arising from Article 15.3(b)(xii), (xiii) and (xiv).

-- (v) No Lecturer (Instructor) employee shall be required to teach more than the equivalent of three (3) different courses per term in the Fall and Winter terms, or more than four (4) in any one twelve (12) month period from September 1st to August 31st and shall not be required to teach more than the limit established in Article 13.4(b)(iv) below. - (vi) A Lecturer (Instructor) employee's chairperson shall assign workload in consultation with the Lecturer (Instructor) employee concerned and in accord with the provisions of this Collective Agreement.
-Where A Lecturer (Instructor) employee is not satisfied with the work assigned, though it falls within the provisions of this Agreement, he/she may appeal to the appropriate dean. - (vii) The employer shall provide an opportunity each year to take at least three (3) consecutive weeks of annual vacation sometime during the year, and will provide an opportunity at least every second year to take a full month of annual vacation in the period from July 1st to August 31st, except in the case of Lecturer (Instructor) Employees in the Faculty of Science where the employer will make every attempt to provide this latter opportunity. - (b) Lecturer (Instructor) Positions in the Faculty of Arts - (i) These Lecturer (Instructor) Employees shall not teach more than the equivalent of nine (9) full-credit course sections in each consecutive twenty-four (24) month period, nor more than five
+- (i) The workload of Instructor employees includes assigned teaching responsibilities, professional and/or instructional development, assigned administrative tasks and, where the position in question is governed by a job description (appended to this Collective Agreement) such duties as are contained in the relevant job description. - (ii) The workload of Instructor employees shall not exceed an average of thirty-five (35) hours per week over eleven (11) months each year (with one (1) calendar month annual vacation).
+When an instructor is appointed to assume a workload less than the full workload (Article 12) or assumes such a lesser workload by agreement with the employer, (Article 13.6), his/her salary shall be pro-rated accordingly. - (iii) The employer reserves the right to develop measures to monitor the work of Instructor employees, and to require the cooperation of Instructor employees in such monitoring.
+Such measures will, however, be implemented only after consultation with the Association. - (iv) Instructor employees shall devote about three-quarters (3/4) of their time to teaching, directly related activities, and/or, where appropriate, duties specified in the employee's job description.
+Instructor employees shall have most of the remaining time available for professional and related development, with a small amount of time for duties arising from Article 15.3(b)(xii), (xiii) and (xiv). - (v) No Instructor employee shall be required to teach more than the equivalent of three (3) different courses per term in the Fall and Winter terms, or more than four (4) in any one twelve (12) month period from September 1st to August 31st and shall not be required to teach more than the limit established in Article 13.4(b)(iv) below. - (vi) An Instructor employee's chairperson shall assign workload in consultation with the Instructor employee concerned and in accord with the provisions of Article 25 of this Collective Agreement.
+The provisions of Article 13.2(f) shall apply, mutatis mutandis, to Instructor employees.
+Where an Instructor employee is not satisfied with the work assigned, though it falls within the provisions of this Agreement, he/she may appeal to the appropriate dean. - (vii) The employer shall provide an opportunity each year to take at least three (3) consecutive weeks of annual vacation sometime during the year, and will provide an opportunity at least every second year to take a full month of annual vacation in the period from July 1st to August 31st, except in the case of Instructor employees in the Faculty of Science where the employer will make every attempt to provide this latter opportunity.